DanTm99/gpt2-article-generator/README.md

 ## Setup

 The model this program uses is hosted on Google Drive and can be downloaded from [here](https://drive.google.com/open?id=1Lmh7JBRkbC0jEvGtoZwVL30PT8PIt9qm).
-The `checkpoint` folder inside this archive should be extracted to the `gpt2-article-generator` folder.
+The contents of this archive should be extracted to the `gpt2-article-generator` folder so that the `checkpoint` is in the `gpt2-article-generator` folder.

 The repository can be cloned as normal: